-The Faculty consists of five Schools: Civil Engineering, Electrical Engineering and Computer Science, Mechanical and Industrial Engineering, Nuclear Engineering and Surveying.
-In addition, the Centre for Biomedical Engineering is located in the Faculty.
+The Faculty consists of five Schools: Civil Engineering, Electrical Engineering and Computer Science, Mechanical and Industrial Engineering, Nuclear Engineering, Surveying and the Centre for Biomedical Engineering.
+In addition, the Faculty of Engineering has joined with the Faculty of Apolied Science in establishing the Centre for Remote Sensing.